Updated on February 12th, 2021 by Bob Ciura

 Automatic Data Processing (ADP) might not be a household name, but it should be for dividend growth investors.
-ADP has raised its dividend each year for 45 years in a row.
+ADP has raised its dividend each year for over 40 years in a row.
 Its most recent increase came in November 2020.
 While last year’s 2% dividend increase was smaller than in previous years, it is still noteworthy for ADP to raise its dividend in such a challenging year.

-ADP is a member of the Dividend Aristocrats, a group of 57 stocks in the S&P 500 Index, with 25+ years of consecutive dividend increases.
-ADP has one of the longest streaks of dividend increases in the stock market.
+ADP is a member of the Dividend Aristocrats, a group of 65 stocks in the S&P 500 Index, with 25+ years of consecutive dividend increases.
+ADP has one of the longest streaks of dividend increases among the Dividend Aristocrats.

 ADP is a business outsourcing services company.
 It was founded in 1949, and began with a single client.
-In the 70 years since, ADP has grown into the leading payroll and human resource outsourcing company.
-It has approximately 800,000 clients, in more than 140 countries worldwide.
+In the 70+ years since, ADP has grown into the leading payroll and human resource outsourcing company.
+It has over 860,000 clients, in more than 140 countries worldwide.

 ADP provides services including payroll, benefits administration, and human resources management, to companies of all sizes.
 ADP enjoys high demand for these services, as companies would prefer to outsource these functions in order to better focus on their core business activities.